eaglegis/SPS/README.md

 The Python toolbox requires
 * lxml (lxml 4.2.3)- used by the generated Pyhon classes
-* arcgis (1.4.2) - uses the ArcGIS Python API to query the data directly
+* arcgis (1.4.2) - uses the ArcGIS Python API to query the data directly from ArcGIS Online

 These need to be added to the ArcGIS Pro installation via the Python back stage.
 [ArcGIS Pro Python packages](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm)